Israel accuses Iran of missile smuggling to Iraq, threatens high-profile assassinations - Shafaq News

 Israel accuses Iran of missile smuggling to Iraq, threatens high-profile assassinations

-Shafaq News/ Israeli intelligence sources accused Iran of “smuggling” ballistic missiles into Iraq.
+Shafaq News/ Iran is “smuggling” ballistic missiles into Iraq through tanks, Israeli intelligence sources told Maariv.

 The newspaper detailed that Iran is allegedly “smuggling short-range ballistic missiles into Iraq as part of its response to recent Israeli strikes.”
 According to the report, these missiles are believed to be “hidden inside water or oil tanks, raising concerns about their potential use in future attacks against Israeli or American targets.”